-The L2610 is factory set on the appropriate RF capacitive measurement range as required for the specific application, based on a capacitance span calculated for the specific application.
+The L2631/L2631R is factory set on the appropriate RF capacitive measurement range as required for the specific application, based on a calculated capacitance span.
 Normally, the range is not re-set in the field.
 The RF signal, proportional to level and corrected for coating error, is rectified and filtered into a proportional DC voltage.
-This signal is processed by a series of DC amplifiers and ultimately converted into a proportional DC current or DC voltage output signal.
+This signal is processed by a series of DC amplifiers and ultimately converted into a proportional DC output current.